waku-org/js-waku/guides/encrypt-messages-version-1.md

 console.log(message.payload); // This is encrypted
 ```

-However, `WakuMessage` instances returned by `WakuRelay` or `WakuStore` are decrypted,
+However, `WakuMessage` instances returned by `WakuRelay` or `WakuStore` are always decrypted.
-if the correct decryption key is passed as explained previously.

-`WakuRelay` and `WakuStore` never returned messages that are encrypted.
+`WakuRelay` and `WakuStore` never return messages that are encrypted.
-If a message was not succesfully decrypted, then it will be dropped from the results.
+If a message was not successfully decrypted, then it will be dropped from the results.

-Which means that `WakuMessage` instances returned by `WakuRelay` and `WkauStore` always a clear payload (in regard to Waku Message version 1):
+Which means that `WakuMessage` instances returned by `WakuRelay` and `WakuStore` always have a clear payload (in regard to Waku Message version 1):

 ```js
 const messages = await waku.store.queryHistory([contentTopic], {